 4) Dominguez Channel Estuary and Greater Harbor Waters Final Water-Column Waste Load Allocations

-This TMDL assigns concentration-based final WLAs for the metals and organic compounds identified in Table 57 and Table 58 below.
-The WLAs are to be met in the water column for discharges to Dominguez Channel Estuary and the Greater Harbor Waters.
+This TMDL assigns concentration-based final waste load allocations for the metals and organic compounds identified in Table 57 and Table 58 below.
+The waste load allocations are to be met in the water column for discharges to Dominguez Channel Estuary and the Greater Harbor Waters.
 Greater Harbor Waters include Inner and Outer Harbor, Main Channel, Consolidated Slip, Southwest Slip, Fish Harbor, Cabrillo Marina, Inner Cabrillo Beach, Los Angeles River Estuary, and San Pedro Bay.
-The concentration-based WLAs are translated to NALs because the WLAs are assigned to be met in the receiving waters and not at the point of discharge.
-The assigned WLAs of copper, lead, and zinc are based on the Criteria Chronic Concentration, and is inappropriate to assign to stormwater discharges.
+The concentration-based waste load allocations are translated to numeric action levels because the waste load allocations are assigned to be met in the receiving waters and not at the point of discharge.
+The assigned waste load allocations of copper, lead, and zinc are based on the Criteria Chronic Concentration, and are inappropriate to assign to stormwater discharges.
 Therefore, the California Toxics Rule (CTR) Criterion Maximum (acute) Concentration is applied to Responsible Dischargers.
 The units are converted from ug/L to mg/L to be consistent with the reporting units in SMARTS.
-The NALs assigned to Responsible Dischargers are shown in Table 59 and Table 60 below.
+The numeric action levels assigned to Responsible Dischargers are shown in Table 59 and Table 60 below.

-Table 59 – Dominguez Channel Estuary Final Water Column WLA Translations
+Table 59 – Dominguez Channel Estuary Final Water Column Waste Load Allocation Translations